CustomTypeOne/LoopPatches/README.md

 In the Xcode window, left pane, you will notice the letter M appears by modified files.

 These files should be modified.
 If they are not, you did not apply the patches successfully.
 There will be indications in Xcode that the files have been modified at the lines indicated.
 Note the line numbers are all after the patch has been applied.
+In your Xcode display when viewing that file, you will see a vertical blue bar indicating a line has been modified.

 1. Under the Loop folder icon (left side of Xcode pane)
     * Loop/Managers/DoseMath.swift